Reun85/WaterRendering/README.md

 - Game development with C++ (for DirectX sdk)
 - Windows app development with C++ (for Windows SDK and WinRT)

-The project only supports Windows 11.
+The project only supports Windows 11 and requires a dedicated GPU capable of DX12.

 The startup project should be Axodox.Graphics.Test